 This report has been prepared by management of Belden Inc. (herein referred to as "Belden", the "Company", "we", "us" or "our").
-The information includes the activities of all majority-owned subsidiaries as of December 31, 2022 that are required to be consolidated.
+The information includes the activities of all majority-owned subsidiaries as of December 31, 2024 that are required to be consolidated.

-Belden is an innovative signal transmission solutions provider built around three business platforms - Smart Buildings Solutions, Industrial Automation Solutions and Broadband Solutions.
-Belden's comprehensive portfolio of signal transmission solutions provides industry leading secure and reliable transmission of data, sound and video for mission critical applications.
-We have approximately 7,700 employees worldwide and maintain operations across North America, Europe, Asia and Africa.
+Belden is a leading global supplier of network infrastructure and digitization products and services organized into two business platforms - Enterprise Solutions and Industrial Automation Solutions.
+Belden's comprehensive portfolio of products and solutions provides industry leading secure and reliable transmission of data, sound and video for mission critical applications.
+We have approximately 8,000 employees worldwide and maintain operations across North America, Europe, Asia and Africa.
 We were incorporated in Delaware in 1988 and our principal executive offices are located at 1 North Brentwood Boulevard, 15th Floor, Saint Louis, Missouri 63105.